DirkDev13/CyberArkHealthCheck/README.md

 5. Setting up the scheduled task to pull and push data once a day at 5am.

-There is an setup script located in the Setup folder that can be run to perform all the above steps
+There is an setup script located in the Setup folder that can be run to perform all the above steps NB!
+When you do the setup make sure to create place the Component-HealthCheck folder in the C:\Scripts location, otherwise you need to update the scheduled task xml.
+The following parameter need to be updated in the scheduled task xml
+- Arguments
+- Working Directory

 ## Usage
 Run the HCReport.ps1 script once everything has been setup to generate a report.